paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 - **LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.
 NodePort and ClusterIP services, to which the external load balancer will route, are automatically created.
 - **ExternalName**: Maps the service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
 No proxying of any kind is set up.
 This requires version 1.7 or higher of kube-dns

-In our example, if we want to provide the ability to call the REST services exposed by the **TodoApi** service to other applications running outside of the **Kubernetes** cluster.
-So, we create the service specifying **LoadBalancer** as a service type.
+In our example, if you want to provide the ability to call the REST services exposed by the **TodoApi** service to other applications running outside of the **Kubernetes** cluster.
+So, you create the service specifying **LoadBalancer** as a service type.
 Use the **Azure Management Portal** to look at the **Frontend IP configuration** of the **Azure Load Balancer** used by **ACS** in front of the **Kubernetes** cluster nodes.

 ![Kubectl](Images/PublicIps.png)